 - Maximum Altitude: 3,800 meters (12,467 ft)

 The tour begins with the pick-up from your accommodation between 4:30 and 4:45 am.
 If your hotel or hostel is not located in the city center, we will pick you up from the doorway of our office building.
 Once the whole group is gathered, around 5:00 am, we will start our journey in our private transportation.

-We will then have a two hours hour van journey to the town of Combapata, where we will have our local breakfast (made of local cereals like quinoa, quiwicha, maca).
-After this will continue drive for 15 minutes until we will get the Combapata viewpoint, from which we will enjoy the beautiful landscapes and see where the Salcca River meets the Vilcanota, the Sacred River of the Incas.
+We will then have a one hour and half van journey to the town of Cusipata, where we will have our buffet breakfast.
+After this will continue drive for 30 minutes until we will get the Combapata viewpoint, from which we will enjoy the beautiful landscapes and see where the Salcca River meets the Vilcanota, the Sacred River of the Incas.

 Then, we will continue our journey to Yanaoca, one of the eight districts in the Canas province of Cusco.
 From Yanaoca, we will drive thirty minutes more to the Q’ewe district.
 From there, you will have your first glimpse of the ancient bridge suspended between the steep rock cliffs, as we drive down the Apurimac canyon.